willasbery/comp34812/src/notebooks/model_cards/svm_model_card.md

       - Scikit-learn 1.3.2
       - Optuna 4.2.1
       - NLTK 3.9.1
-      - Scipy 1.7.0
-      - Gensim 4.3.3
-      - XGBoost 3.0.0
-      - Googletrans 4.0.2

 ## Bias, Risks, and Limitations

 <!-- This section is meant to convey both technical and sociotechnical limitations. -->

-Any inputs (concatenation of two sequences) longer than
-      512 tokens will be truncated by the model.
+[More Information Needed]

 ## Additional Information

 <!-- Any other information that would be useful for other people to know. -->

-The hyperparameters for both the LoRA optimiser and model were determined by experimentation
+The hyperparameters for model were determined by experimentation
       with different values using Optuna and a TPE sampler.